Ket3r/script-server-wiki/Home.md

 ### Client-side
 Any more or less up to date browser with enabled JS

-Internet connection is not needed.
+Internet connection is **not** needed.
 All the files are loaded from the server.

 ## Installation
-### Non-developer mode
+### For production
-1. Download script-server.zip file from [Latest release](https://github.com/bugy/script-server/releases/latest)
+1. Download script-server.zip file from [Latest release](https://github.com/bugy/script-server/releases/latest) or [Dev release](https://github.com/bugy/script-server/releases/tag/dev)
 2. Create script-server folder anywhere on your PC and extract zip content to this folder

+(For detailed steps on linux with virtualenv, please see [Installation guide](https://github.com/bugy/script-server/wiki/Installing-on-virtualenv-(linux)))

+##### As a docker container
+Please find pre-built images here: https://hub.docker.com/r/bugy/script-server/tags
+For the usage please check [this ticket](https://github.com/bugy/script-server/issues/171#issuecomment-461620836)

-### Developer mode
+### For development
 1. Clone/download the repository
-2. Run 'tools/init.py --dev' script (this will download javascript libraries)
+2. Run 'tools/init.py --dev --no-npm' script

+`init.py` script should be run after pulling any new changes

+If you are making changes to web files, use `npm run build:dev` or `npm run start:dev`

 ## Setup and run